 Jonathan Pennington Legh – ‘Always prepared to go the extra mile.’

 John Crosfill – ‘His intuition enables him to identify the true underlying facts of a case without them ever having been presented to him.’

 Family law (including divorce and financial remedy) – Leading juniors

-Media and entertainment Media and entertainment – Leading juniors
+Media and entertainment – Leading juniors

 John Critchley – ‘He has exceptional focus on strategy and also grasps the detail.’